nicklasfrahm/rtos/README.md

 ## Introduction

 To compile the code, make sure to have the latest `mingw-w64` compiler installed.
 On Windows this can be accomplished by using the Linux subsystem for Windows (WSL).
-Compile it by running:

-On Windows with WSL for a 64bit system:
+Compile it on Windows with WSL for a 64bit system by running:

 ```bash
 x86_64-w64-mingw32-g++ ./src/windows_threads/hello_threads.cpp -o hello_threads.exe